Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Introduction

-\begin{itemize}[leftmargin=*] \item \textit{\underline{Training Framework Advancement.}} We propose Med-R$^3$, a novel training framework to improve the retrieval-augmented reasoning performance within the medical scenario based on progressive reinforcement learning, which jointly enhances the model's capability in retrieval and reasoning through a three-stage co-optimization strategy. \item \textit{\underline{Reward Design Innovation.}} Considering the unique characteristics of logical inference during medical problem-solving, we design reward metrics specifically tailored to the medical domain to supervise the reasoning process. \item \textit{\underline{Performance and Effectiveness.}} Extensive experiments indicate that the models trained with \ours significantly improve medical performances.
-Notably, LLaMA3.1-8B-Instruct + Med-R$^3$ surpasses the closed-sourced proprietary model GPT-4o-mini by 3.93\% at a comparable parameter scale, while Qwen2.5-14B integrated with \ours shows a more substantial gain of 13.53\%. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textit{\underline{Training Framework Advancement.}} We propose Med-R$^3$, a training framework to improve the retrieval-augmented reasoning performance in the medical field based on progressive reinforcement learning, which jointly enhances the model's capability in retrieval and reasoning via a three-stage optimization strategy. \item \textit{\underline{Reward Design Innovation.}} Considering the unique characteristics of logical inference during medical problem-solving, we design reward metrics specifically tailored to the medical domain to supervise the reasoning process. \item \textit{\underline{Performance and Effectiveness.}} Extensive experiments indicate that models trained with \ours significantly improve medical performances.
+Notably, Qwen3-8B + Med-R$^3$ surpasses the closed-sourced proprietary model GPT-4o-mini by 12.22\% at a comparable parameter scale, while Qwen2.5-14B integrated with \ours shows a more substantial gain of 16.31\%. \end{itemize}